-Miranda’s Enterprise Suite streamlines content preparation
+Miranda’s Enterprise Suite Streamlines Content Preparation

-Miranda Technologies has launched Enterprise Suite, which streamlines content preparation for broadcast playout and VOD publishing.
-With Enterprise Suite, playout operators are able to review, normalize and approve file-based content before it goes to air, lowering risks during playout.
+AMSTERDAM: Miranda Technologies Inc. is on the IBC show floor with its new Enterprise Suite, which streamlines content preparation for broadcast playout and VOD publishing.
+With Enterprise Suite, playout operators can review, normalize and approve file-based content before it goes to air.
+This drastically lowers risks during playout, and allows playout operators to increase their channel counts.

 Enterprise Suite simplifies the normalization of program and advertising content for iTX customers, using automated workflows for analysis, review and fixing of the most important file issues.
 The normalization offers support for AFD tagging, high-quality up/down video conversion, audio loudness correction, channel tagging and down-mixing, and support for Closed Captions/OP47 subtitles.